Here is a list of things that you'll want to bring with you in order to enjoy the week to the fullest.

 Comfortable running shoes

-We know this is rather obvious; however, when you begin packing, some questions might arise.
 You can make it through the week just fine with one pair of good running shoes however, it is nice to have two pairs.
 For example, should your shoes get soaked by morning dew on a run, it's nice to let them dry out for the day and have another pair that you can switch to.
 You will not need track or cross country spikes.

 Bathing suit/swim trunks

 Some of our cross training sessions will be conducted in the pool.
 There is also the occasional opportunity to swim during free time.
 If you have room in your suitcase, it's nice to have a towel to take with you as well.
-Please note that we do have a Dress Code (see below), so no speedos, Gentlemen.
+Please note that we have a Dress Code (see below), so please no speedos, Gentlemen.

 Soap, shampoo, toothbrush, etc.